thedevs-network/kutt-extension/README.md

 <br />

 ## Note:

 - <a href="https://kutt.it">Kutt.it</a> API permits **50** URLs shortening per day using the API Key.
+- **Enable Developer Options** to use with self-hosted kutt
+  - Save the self hosted domain in the input (eg: https://mykutt.it)
+    - **Note**: the api endpoint is automatically appended during the api call.
-- Delay in the shortening might be the issue with Kutt.it API and not with the extension's.
+- _Delay at times while shortening might be the issue with Kutt.it API and not with the extension's._

 ## Contributing and Support

 View the Contributing guidelines [here](CONTRIBUTING.md).

 Original Repo: [thedevs-network/kutt](https://github.com/thedevs-network/kutt)

 If you like my work, you can

 <a href="https://www.buymeacoffee.com/abhijithvijayan" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/purple_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>
 <a href="https://www.patreon.com/join/abhijithvijayan?" target="_blank"><img src="https://c5.patreon.com/external/logo/become_a_patron_button.png" alt="Become A Patron" style="height: 35px !important;width: auto !important; margin-left: 10px;" ></a>

 ## Licence

 Code released under the [MIT License](LICENSE).